The Blood Harmonies of Televisionaries

 PZ: You guys have been touring Spain the last few years now and that's a country that definitely loves their rock 'n' roll and garage rock.
 What have your shows been like over there?

 TL: We did two mini-tours already this year and we'll probably be back a couple times next year and onward.
 The crowds have always been fun and they receive us pretty good and understand exactly where we're coming from musically.
 I think people back here in America get us, but Spain certainly knows more.

 PZ: Last summer, you played some shows with your heroes Nick Lowe & Los Straitjackets.
 How did that come about?

 TL: Opening for Nick Lowe was incredible.
 We got to meet him backstage and he's such a down-to-earth guy.
 We've opened before for The Los Straitjackets since we're all friends with their guitarist Greg Townson who lives here in Rochester.
 Their manager is also a fan of us so he threw us a bone.

 PZ: So aside from some upcoming shows, what's next for the TVs?

 TL: We got a three-track EP that will feature vocals from Les Greene of The Swayzees coming out through Hi-Tide.
 It will also feature a re-recording of the Shine track "Reconcile."
 We also recorded three songs for a release that'll come out through the Spanish label Sleazy Records.
-Both of those should be out sometime in the spring of next year.
+Both of those should be out sometime early next year.

 PZ: That sounds great!
 Lastly, I got to ask this; if the TVs were in a slasher film, who would die first and why?